PKCodebase/Web-Development/README.md

 This repository contains various HTML, CSS, JavaScript, and Bootstrap projects, study guides, and resources to help you learn and improve your web development skills.

-🛠️ Technologies Used
+🛠️ Technologies Used: HTML5 , CSS3 ,JavaScript (ES6+) ,Bootstrap
-HTML5

-CSS3

-JavaScript (ES6+) 🛠

-Bootstrap

 📖 Study Guides Available
 This repository also includes study guides for: